olets/zsh-abbr-v5-docs/docs/commands.md

 Use the **--session** or **-S** scope flag to rename a session abbreviation.
 Otherwise, or if the **--user** or **-U** scope flag is used, a cross-session abbreviation will be renamed.

 Use the **--global** flag to rename a global abbreviation.
-Otherwise a command abbreviation will be renamed.
+Otherwise, a command abbreviation will be renamed.

 Rename is scope- and type-specific.
 If you get a "no matching abbreviation" error, make sure you added the right flags (list abbreviations if you are not sure).